Skip to product information

 Which +size should I use?

 It depends on how sticky the fork feels.
 If the fork generally feels okay but not great, and doesn't degrade quickly after a service, the +.07mm is likely sufficient.
 If the fork feels noticeably sticky or harsh, or degrades within the first ride after a service, start with +.10mm.
 If the fork still has stiction after burnishing with +.10mm, move to +.13mm.
-Important: for +sizes larger than +.10mm, always run the +.10mm head through first — some forks have very tight bushings that make jumping straight to a larger +size difficult.
 The +.10mm gets the majority of forks feeling great on its own.

 Will the bushing end up exactly at the +size diameter after burnishing?